IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 As before, [IBM Cloud Transformation Advisor](https://www.ibm.com/cloud/garage/practices/learn/ibm-transformation-advisor) was used to analyze the existing Customer Order Services application and the WebSphere ND runtime.
 The steps were:

-1. Installed Transformation Advisor Local.
+1. Used the IBM Cloud Transformation Advisor available as part of IBM Cloud Pak for Applications.
+Transformation Advisor Local (Beta) can also be used.

 2. Downloaded and executed the **Data Collector** against the existing WebSphere ND runtime.